Resources for Outreach

 This document is somewhat dated.
 In particular, the lists of resources are mostly out of date, and no mention is made of the internet.
 Minor errors have been introduced by the process of converting the printed text into an electronic file.
 However, there are many helpful pieces in it that small meetings and worship groups can benefit from.
 Posted by permission of North Pacific Yearly Meeting’s Outreach & Visitation Committee

-From New England Yearly Meeting
+Materials from New England Yearly Meeting

-From Friends General Conference
+Materials from Friends General Conference